AOMediaCodec/av1-rtp-spec/README.md

      GitHub, from which it was cloned.
 This remote will be named "upstream" by default, but we're going to rename it.

-     We need the authoritative, parent repo to be called "upstream" and your fork (on GitHub) to be named "origin."
+     We want your fork to be called "origin" and the authoritative, parent repository to be called "upstream."
 In a text editor, edit the `[remote]` stanzas in the file `.git/config` to look like this example:

      ~~~~~
      [remote "upstream"]